foxx3r/rpg_in_lisp/README.md

  SEE A WHISKEY ON THE FLOOR.)
  ```

+ Or simply...
+You can do:

+ `$ clisp cli.lisp`

+ I've seen errors on sbcl's flush.

 **For now on, I'll back down my decision to use CLISP, and I can't ensure that it'll work perfectly, don't beat up me hahaha :)**